 The electrical energy is generated at the various power (or generating) stations viz. hydro-electric power plant, steam power plant, and whichever which are located at the desirable places where water energy or fuel (coal, etc.) is available in abundance.

 This generated power at the power stations has to be supplied to various consumers scattered at far off places.
 There is a large network of conductors between the power plants and consumers for this purpose.
-This network can be broadly divided into two parts namely transmission and distribution system.
+This network can be broadly divided into two parts, namely the transmission and the distribution system.

-The system by which bulk power (or energy) is delivered from the power station to load centers (big sub-stations) is called transmission system of electrical power.
-In these articles, we shall deal with the various aspects of electric power transmission system.
+The system by which bulk power (or energy) is delivered from the power station to load centers (big sub-stations) is called a transmission system.

-The generation, electric power transmission system and distribution of electric power is called power system.
-The single line diagram of the power system in India is shown in the figure below.
+The generation, transmission, and distribution of electric power are called power system.
+The layout of transmission system in India is shown in the figure below.